 This permit allows you to cut a Christmas tree within designated areas of the Colville National Forest!
 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

 Please be sure to review these sections of your permit to ensure you harvest your tree from an open area on the Forest and be sure to read and agree to all the tips and guidelines when selecting your tree.

-Do not cut within 150 feet of state highways, picnic areas, designated campgrounds and recreation sites, or other developed areas, such as recreation cabins and organization camps.
+Don’t cut within 150 feet of state highways; don't cut within 300 feet of recreation sites or other developed areas like recreation cabins and organization camps.

-Christmas trees must be harvested at least 50 feet back from the side of National Forest System Roads.
+Trees must be cut at least 50 feet back from the side of Forest roads.

-Do not park at a Sno-Park unless you have a valid Washington State Sno-Park permit displayed in your vehicle.
+Don’t park at a sno-park unless you have a valid WA Sno-Park permit in your vehicle.